Anson G. Henry: Oregon

 Henry and Lincoln corresponded regularly by mail even after Henry moved to Oregon.
 On July 4, 1860, Lincoln wrote, "Long before this you have learned who was nominated at Chicago.
 We know not what a day may bring forth; but, to-day, it looks as if the Chicago ticket will be elected."
 In May, Lincoln had received the nomination of the Republican Party as its presidential candidate and would go on to win the presidential election.
 One of Lincoln's first presidential appointments was to name Henry as Surveyor-General of Washington Territory, succeeding James Tilton, and serving from 1861 to 1865.
 Henry visited Washington, DC in the spring of 1863 where Lincoln insisted that he stay and accompany him in a visit of the Army of the Potomac.
+Henry's daughter had married Washington territory prosecuting attorney Aleck C. Smith, for whom Henry successfully sought an appointment to the territorial supreme court at this time.

 Following the 1864 United States presidential election, Henry returned to Washington, DC in anticipation of a high political appointment in the Interior Department.
 Mary Todd Lincoln and Noah Brooks considered him an ally and sought his appointment as Commissioner of Indian Affairs.
 However, the President eventually informed Henry that he did not want to remove William P. Dole in favor of another friend.
-Disappointed, Henry traveled to Richmond, Virginia, where he was during the assassination of the president on April 14, 1965.
+Disappointed, Henry traveled to Richmond, Virginia, where he was during the assassination of the president on April 14, 1865.
 In a letter to his wife, Henry recounted his reaction to seeing Lincoln's corpse and his attempts to comfort Mary Todd.
 Henry stayed in the White House for the next six weeks, acting as physician to care for the distraught Mary Todd, eventually accompanying her back to Chicago.

 After leaving Mary Todd Lincoln, he began making his way back to his family in Oregon.
 On July 28, 1865, Henry boarded Brother Jonathan in San Francisco for a voyage to Portland, Oregon.
 After running aground on the 30th, the vessel sank; killing over 200 passengers and crew, including Henry.
 On August 30, Mary Todd wrote Henry's widow, "We have both been called upon to resign, to our Heavenly Father, two of the best men & the most devoted husbands, that two unhappy women, ever possessed."